L’Anima, Liverpool Street

 The extravagant interior at Sexy Fish is a real feast for the senses and the food never disappoints.
 The express menu is available Monday to Friday between 12pm-3pm.

 Situated in the heart of the Square Mile, Coq d’Argent’s restaurant serves modern French cuisine while the brasserie and terrace serve a lighter menu with more of a modern European hint.

 Coq d’Argent has an outdoor terrace and a large and rather beautiful garden terrace, with great views of some of London’s most well known landmarks, including St Paul’s Cathedral.
-With its location Coq d’Argent is a perfect spot for a business lunch in The City, and a contender for one of the best restaurants for a business lunch in London.
+With its location Coq d’Argent is a perfect spot for a business lunch in The City.

 The Wolseley, Mayfair

 The Wolseley has maintained its place as one of London’s chicest destination, which remains popular with businessmen and fashionistas alike.

 The grand dining room is an impressive space and the location is ideal for those wanting something buzzier in the Mayfair area.